oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/workshops/freetier/intro.md

 ### What is this LiveLab about

 In this Live Lab, you will create a cell classifier on Oracle Cloud Infrastructure (OCI) using a computer vision machine learning model.
-Your cell classifier will be able to automatically discern images that show cells in a blood sample from images that show non-cells.
+Your cell classifier will be able to automatically discern images of cells in a blood sample from images that show non-cell structures.
+The images were captured using a technique called coherent diffraction imaging.

 The concept of the cell classification task and dataset used in this LiveLab has been borrowed from Professor Xin-hua Hu's machine learning experiment in the Physics department at East Carolina University.
+Professor Hu proposes the cell classifier as a major time-saver for medical professionals who would traditionally distinguish images of cells from non-cells by looking at them, and record their findings manually.
+With large datasets, this process can be incredibly time-consuming.
+With the cell classifier, however, these professionals can offload a vast amount of busywork, and focus on tasks where their expertise can be much more economically applied - and derive their analyses much faster where time is critical.

 This LiveLab demonstrates the use of the following OCI services, in the order in which you will encounter them: